sanity-io/cross-dataset-duplicator/README.md

       follow: [],
       reference: {
         maxDepth: 1, // Number of documents deep to follow.
 0 represents the current document only.
-        assetsOnly: true, // If true, only gather image and file assests.  'referenceMaxDepth' must be set.
+        assetsOnly: true, // If true, only gather image and file assets.  'referenceMaxDepth' must be set.
       },
     })
   ]